The following professionals lent their expertise to this article:

 • Explore various aid options (grants, scholarships, loans, and work-study programs).

-• Understand the criteria for each program (GPA, financial need, etc.).
+• Review carefully the criteria for each program (GPA, financial need, etc.).

-• Prepare tax returns, transcripts, and other required materials.
+• Prepare tax returns, transcripts, and other required materials for submittal.

 • Mark application deadlines on your calendar and apply early.